If you’re going to choose a name for a new Modern Portuguese joint in Soho, the choice is clear…

 The pair have been working together for a while now, with nothing but positive reviews: ‘I think I might have stumbled across the living definition of the word “precious”‘ says The Times’ Marina O’Loughlin.
 ‘Anything but an average fish restaurant’, agrees Tim Hayward of the FT.

-It therefore doesn’t come as much of a surprise that they’ve now decided to take their partnership to the next level, opening a brand new joint venture – Claro – this Spring.
+It therefore doesn’t come as much of a surprise that they’ve now decided to take their partnership to the next level, opening a brand new joint venture – Claro – later this year.

 The idea is for it to be an intimate, 26-seater, loosely based on a modern Portuguese Taberna.
 Staying true to Carreia’s signature style, the food will draw inspiration from both his Portuguese upbringing, and his travels around the rest of the world as a chef.
 This means that you’ll find a variety of both Portuguese dishes, and slightly more Modern European dishes, with highlights including rare bread pork with almonds and chilli; cabbage with black garlic biscuit; and Atlantic prawns with lardo and egg cake.